scikit-sparse/scikit-sparse/doc/cholmod.rst

   for complex numbers).
-If you pass some other sort of matrix, then the wrapper code will convert it for you before passing it to CHOLMOD, and issue a warning of type :class:`CholmodTypeConversionWarning` to let you know that your efficiency is not as high as it might be.
+If you pass some other sort of matrix, then the wrapper code will convert it for you before passing it to CHOLMOD, and issue a warning of type :exc:`CholmodTypeConversionWarning` to let you know that your efficiency is not as high as it might be.

   .. warning:: Not all conversions currently produce warnings.
 This is